Cloudxtreme/geminabox-dreamhost/README.md

-# Gem In A Box on [Dreamhost](http://www.dreamhost.com/r.cgi?239314) shared hosting
+# Gem In A Box on [Dreamhost](http://www.dreamhost.com/r.cgi?239314)

 This repo has the basic code for you to run Gem In A Box on [Dreamhost](http://www.dreamhost.com/r.cgi?239314) shared hosting.

 ## Installation

-1) Create a new domain/subdomain in [Dreamhost](http://www.dreamhost.com/r.cgi?239314) shared hosting control panel for the gem server make sure that you checked the Passenger (Ruby/Python apps only) option.
+1) Create a new domain/subdomain in [Dreamhost](http://www.dreamhost.com/r.cgi?239314) control panel for the gem server make sure that you checked the Passenger (Ruby/Python apps only) option.
 You must also specify the location of the 'public' subdirectory of the Ruby on Rails (or other Rack-compliant) application at the same time which is just public.

 2) SSH to your server and cd to the folder of the domain/subdomain.

-3) Clone this repo locally or directly to your [Dreamhost](http://www.dreamhost.com/r.cgi?239314) shared hosting domain/subdomain you wish to have the gem server.
+3) Clone this repo locally or directly to your [Dreamhost](http://www.dreamhost.com/r.cgi?239314) domain/subdomain you wish to have the gem server.

 	git clone https://github.com/shukydvir/geminabox-dreamhost.git